ryans11d2/CG-Project-1/README.md

+Colour Grading:

+Warm LUT
+When the alarm is active, a warm LUT adds a red colour to everything Boosts the red channel for shadows, making the facility appear to glow red from the alarm lights Clearly indicates that the alarm is on and the player needs to hurry.
+Greatly increases immersion.

+Cold LUT
+When a room is dark, a cool LUT is used
+Dark LUT, uses maximize channel, as most colours in the dark look blue, the colours of lasers and lights stick out a lot more Darkens the scene and makes lasers and spotlights more visible, making it easier for the player to navigate and improving the look of the scene.

+Custom LUT
+When a room uses a security camera perspective, a green colour is added to everything Normal LUT with translucent green drawn on top
+The green LUT has “Generate Mipmap” enabled to add the effect of a low resolution screen Adds to the immersion and aesthetic of the game

+The Colour grading shader takes a pixel colour from the screen and replaces it with a corresponding value from a 3D lookup table.

 Toggling:
 All textures and lighting effects are toggled on and off when the T key is pressed during the game.
 Toggling is controlled with a variable called “_Active” in every material, which is set between 0 and 1 by a texture manager script on each object.
 Inside the shaders, every lighting or texture colour is multiplied by _Active meaning that they will have their values set to 0 when the texture manager is toggled off and return to their typical values when it is toggled on.

-Diffuse:
-The lighting model determines the colour of each fragment based on its vertex colour, corresponding texture uv, and the base colour added on top.
-The vertex colour is determined using the light colour and the dot product of the vertex normal and the light direction.